-We are pleased therefore to share with you the headline results from this year’s end of Key Stage assessments; a set of results that show both high attainment and excellent progress.
+We are pleased therefore to share with you the headline results from this year’s end of Key Stage assessments; a set of results that shows both high attainment and excellent progress.

 In addition to our goal of academic excellence, we also strive for Monteagle to be a place where all children acquire the character virtues that lead to success in school and university, in work and life beyond.
 We do this through ensuring the children enjoy character building experiences (our ’50 Things’).

-Over the last few weeks the children have: performed in plays including the Lion King; curated galleries to share their photographs, sculptures and paintings; ran, jumped, thrown and caught in sports days; and, played their violins and sung their hearts out in concerts.
+Over the last few weeks the children have: performed in plays including Macbeth, A Midsummer Night’s Dream and Joseph; curated galleries to share their photographs, sculptures and paintings; ran, jumped, thrown and caught in sports days; and played their violins and sung their hearts out in concerts.